nedap/speced.def/README.md

 * `nedap.utils.speced`: 'speced' forms of defprotocol, defn, fn, etc.
 * `nedap.utils.spec.api`: various utility functions, most notably `check!`.
 * `nedap.utils.spec.predicates`: selected, generic predicates that you might find handy when specing things.
 * `nedap.utils.spec.doc`: a public docstring registry for specs.
-Can be queried from arbitrary tools, and also [REBL](https://github.com/cognitect-labs/REBL-distro).
+Can be queried from arbitrary tools, and particularly [REBL](https://github.com/cognitect-labs/REBL-distro).

 They are deliberately thin so you can browse them comfortably.